rkapr/demoPackages/README.md

 # demoPackages
-Demo Packages in Python

-A collection of demo packages for python:
+A collection of python demo packages using .py and C code:

 ### simplepypkg:
 * Contains sample function $demoprint()$ for testing.